Matt Ryan Player Prop Bets for NFL Week 8 | Atlanta vs. Carolina 10/31/2021

 Season Stats

-- He's also carried the ball 10 times for 26 yards, averaging 4.3 yards per game.
+- He has added 26 rushing yards on 10 carries, averaging 4.3 yards per game.

-- The Falcons have thrown the football in 63.0% of their plays from scrimmage this year while staying on the ground 37.0% of the time.
-This offensive attack ranks 24th in the NFL in points scored.
+- The Falcons, who rank 24th in the NFL in points scored, have attempted a pass 63.0% of the time while running the football 37.0% of the time.

-- Ryan accounts for 62.7% of his team's red zone plays, with 37 of his 244 pass attempts coming from inside the opponent's 20-yard line.
+- Ryan has thrown 37 passes in the red zone this season, 62.7% of his team's red zone plays.

 - Click over to SISportsbook and find the latest player props and odds for Ryan's matchup with the Panthers.